Period Matrices of Real Riemann Surfaces and Fundamental Domains: Reformulation of the problem

-\begin{proof} In view of theorem \ref{teo_Siegel}, point $\mathbf{i}$, it will be sufficient to prove that a matrix $\mathbf{w}$ of the Siegel upper half plane belongs to $\mathcal{W}_{2g_0,1}$ if and only if its image $\mathbf{\Sigma}\left(\mathbf{w}\right)$ has the form (\ref{forma_Sigma}).
-This last condition is equivalent to the relation where Using the explicit definition (\ref{def_Sigma}), one can show that (\ref{equa:Riform_2}) holds if and only if the following relations do: But this happens if and only if $\mathbf{w}$ belongs to $\mathcal{W}_{2g_0,1}$, so the proof is complete. \end{proof} Next sections will be dedicated to determine a fundamental domain $\mathcal{D}^{\prime}$ for the congruent action of $\mathbb{G}_{2g_0,1}$ on $\mathcal{S}_{2g_0,1}$.
+\begin{proof} In view of Theorem~\ref{teo_Siegel}, point i), it will be suf\/f\/icient to prove that a~matrix $\mathbf{w}$ of the Siegel upper half plane belongs to $\mathcal{W}_{2g_0,1}$ if and only if its image $\mathbf{F}(\mathbf{w})$ has the form~\eqref{forma_Sigma}.
+This last condition is equivalent to the relation